 Yesterday, when I went outside to take my dog for a walk, I realized what it must be like to be a penguin, living in Antarctica.
 Just plain cold.
 Really, cold.

 Bundled in my heaviest winter coat, wearing a hat and gloves, I found myself cutting my walk short, and quickly waddling back to the comfort of my toasty warm kitchen where I was inspired to make these cute Rice Krispies Treat Lollipops.

-I know I’ve made Rice Krispies Treat Penguin Pops before, but lately, I’ve been having fun creating pops that are made using the rectangle bars, right out of the package.
+I know I've made sweet Penguin Rice Krispies Treat Pops before, but lately, I've been having fun creating pops that are made using the rectangle bars, right out of the package.

 They are quirky and whimsical, and just plain fun to make.

 Oh, and they're pretty easy too.